SWRC-Modding/CT/ModMPGame/README.md

 |logout              |removes the admin permissions|

 ### AdminCommands
-This service adds support for basic admin commands like kicking or banning players.
+This service adds support for basic admin commands like kicking or banning players  or switching to a different map.

 |command                   |description  |
 |--------------------------|-------------|